YordanGeorgiev/qto/doc/md/installations_doc.md

     ssh-keygen -t rsa -b 4096 -C "your.name@your.org"

 ### 3.4.
 Initialise the aws infrastructure
 To initialise the git aws infrastructure you need to clone the qto source code locally first.
+If you are repeating this task all over you might need to remove from the aws web ui your pem keys and potential out of your dedicated resources VPC's and elastic IP's.

     # apply the infra terraform in the src/terraform/tpl/qto/main.tf.tpl
     clear ; bash ~/opt/qto/src/bash/qto/qto.sh -a init-aws-instance

 ### 3.5.
 Set the ip address for the host in DNS ( optional )
-If you have registered your own DNS name you should configure now the public ip address found in the amamazon ec2 instances section of the newly created host to the dns name you have registered with your DNS provider, as it usually takes some time for the DNS to replicate ( with the qto.fi domain it takes about 5 min, even hours are suggested to be reserved ...).
+If you have registered your own DNS name you should configure now the public ip address found in the amamazon ec2 instances section of the newly created host to the dns name you have registered with your DNS provider, as it usually takes some time for the DNS to replicate ( with the qto.fi domain it takes about 5 min max, some DNS providers suggest even hours to be reserved, your mileage might vary...).
 If you do not have a registered DNS, you could either use directly the ip address or the dns name provided by amazon in the ec2 settings of the newly created host, in this case you should configure the same DNS in the cnf/etc/dev.env.json file ( env-&gt;app-&gt;web_host variable ) for ngix to be able to pick it in its own configuration.